 It was, and still is, a loyal force to the fundamentalists in Iran.
 I guess as comparison I can say that the difference beteween regular armed forces and Revolutionary Guard is like regular German forces and SS during WW2.

 (- I know it's not a good comparison, but that's the closest I could come up with ;-)

 Rumors say that they have been sent to southern Lebanon as military advisers to train Hizboulla guerrillas and participate in their attacks against Israel back in the 80's.
-They had also seen action in Afghanistan with Mujahedeen's during Soviet occupation, in Bosnian war of 1992-95 at the muslim's side, and on the Al-Bashir's side in the Syrian revolution (2011-present) .
-If these rumors are true or not, I don't know .
-However they have been officially denied .
+They had also seen action in Afghanistan with Mujahedeen (Northern Alliance) during Soviet occupation, in Bosnian war of 1992-95 at the muslim's side, on the Al-Bashir's side in the Syrian revolution (2011 - present), and in Iraq against I.S.I.S.
+(DAESH) (2014 - present).

 They are also responsible for training, arming and commanding of 8 mobilized volunteer divisions (- equivalant to the US National Guard / UK Territorial Army) .

 Including 9 infantry divisons and 2 brigades, 5 artillery /armour divisons and 3 Airborne/Ranger divisons.

 Each division has its own personnal & administration, signal, engineer, artillery, intelligence & security,anti tank/-airplane, liaison (political-ideological directorate, including Psychological warfare unit), chemical/biological, logistic& support and medical units .

 Special Forces units are also responsible for airports and iranian passanger airplanes security (undercover armed response on board) and other important installations, as well as body guard duties .